South Ghost Rock Climbing

 It is very helpful for climber relations and to maintain the degree of freedom we enjoy in the Ghost if we can leave this area in better condition than we found it, so pick up other's trash you may find.

 Sometimes a good 4x4 truck is required and almost always at least high clearance to drive all the way in.
 Usually a car will be able to make it to at least the top of the Big Hill (85% of the way).
 Walking from the Big Hill to climbs in the Devil's Gap only adds about 30 minutes of mostly flat walking.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for South Ghost:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for South Ghost:

 Featured Route For South Ghost

 A spectacular route that completely forms only occasionally.
 If it's in, get on it!
 Either start at the base of a shield of ice below the route or start at the base of the free standing pillar.
 Climb the vertical, sustained pillar to a comfortable belay below the overhangs.
 The second (crux) pitch follows the line of least resistance (either right or left) around the overhangs to a long sustained pillar that leads to the top....[more]
 Browse More Classics in International

 South Ghost looking into Devil's Gap (AKA Lake Min...